-Whether you are on a whole grains, no grains, or gluten-free diet, these wonderful cookies are a great treat for you all year round, but especially for the Christmas Holiday season when all kinds of white flour and sugar-laden treats will be calling your name.
+Whether you are on whole grains, no grains, or gluten-free diet, these wonderful cookies are a great treat for you all year round, but especially for the Christmas Holiday season when all kinds of white flour and sugar-laden treats will be calling your name.

 Now you can make some delicious baked goods and feel good about offering them to your family and friends.

-I saw these cookies on Civilized Caveman and they looked so good that I just had to try a few substitutions (for the eggs and the sweetener) to see if I could make them work for my family.
-And voila - they were great!
-He's got some amazing recipes over there.
+I saw these cookies on Civilized Caveman’s site, and they looked so good that I just had to try a few substitutions (for the eggs and the sweetener) to see if I could make them work for my family.
+And voila – they were great!
+He’s got some amazing recipes over there.

 This is the first time that I have tried a recipe from this site before, and I must say that it is worth checking out.
-I wasn't grain free when I first saw this recipe, but since I have gone grain free, this is a site that will certainly prove to be quite valuable.
-Grain free or not, give it a look - it's not often that I do so few alterations to a recipe.
+I wasn’t grain-free when I first saw this recipe, but since I have gone grain-free, this is a site that will certainly prove to be quite valuable.
+Grain-free or not, give it a look – it’s not often that I do so few alterations to a recipe.
 This one was great from the get go.

 - These cookies, while not low calorie, are really filling, so you’ll find yourself naturally eating fewer (I think :-)).

 - You can use any healthy sweetener instead of honey, but if using a granulated sweetener, see my post on Substituting Sweeteners since you may need to change the amount.
-If desired, add 1-2 scoops (each scoop is 1/32 of a tsp!) stevia or a bit more sweetener to taste.
+If desired, add 1-2 scoops (each scoop is 1/32 of a teaspoon!) stevia or a bit more sweetener to taste.

 - Note that the egg amount varies from 1-4.
 Even though it’s doing things in reverse order, you might wish to add the coconut flour first and then the eggs, one at a time, to see how many you really need for this recipe.